blacksmithgu/obsidian-dataview/docs/docs/annotation/metadata-tasks.md

 - [X] I finished this on [completion:: 2021-08-15].
 ```

 Tasks and list items are the same data wise, so all your bullet points have all the information described here available, too.

 ## Field Shorthands

-For supporting "common use cases", Dataview understands a few shorthands for some fields you may want to annotate task
+The [Tasks](https://publish.obsidian.md/tasks/Introduction) plugin introduced a different [notation by using Emoji](https://publish.obsidian.md/tasks/Reference/Task+Formats/Tasks+Emoji+Format) to configure the different dates related to a task.
+In the context of Dataview, this notation is called `Field Shorthands`.
+The current version of Dataview only support the dates shorthands as shown below.
+The priorities and recurrence shorthands are not supported.

-with:
+=== "Example"

 === "Example"
     - [ ] Due this Saturday 🗓️2021-08-29